Quansight/Quansight-website/apps/labs/posts/cupy-czi-grant-year1.md

 matrix exponential in the `cupyx.scipy.linalg` namespace, and implementing KD-Trees in `cupyx.scipy.spatial`.

-This work would not be possible without the help of the [cuSignal](https://github.com/rapidsai/cusignal) team at the NVIDIA RAPIDS initiative, where more than 36 APIs will be migrated from their project into CuPy, thus unifying the GPU signal processing efforts currently available in the ecosystem.
+This work would not have been possible without the help of the [cuSignal](https://github.com/rapidsai/cusignal) team at the NVIDIA RAPIDS initiative, who agreed to migrate the implementations of over 36 APIs from their project to CuPy, thus unifying the GPU signal processing efforts currently available in the ecosystem.
 As part of this migration, cuSignal will be deprecated and replaced by the new `cupyx.scipy.signal` module calls.
 The calls will be